sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-00.md

 #### GitHub Codespaces

-You can run this sample app and workshop virtually by using GitHub Codespaces.
+You can run this sample app and workshop virtually by using GitHub Codespaces (requires a GitHub account).
 The button will open a web-based VS Code instance in your browser:

 1. Open the template (this may take several minutes):